Bita404/OOP-Backend-System/README.md

 ## main.py
 This file contains the main menu code.
 The manu is made for easier use of the program (database_sys.py)
 - Main menu: provides 6 options and the first 5 options has their own menu with other diffrent options.
+- the menu has atleast more than 35 Options for all the operations